 Go ahead, and pull it all out.
 Wipe it down.
 Get rid of scented garbage bag, toxic potions and ugly packaging, and bring fresh to the kitchen.

 Besides, everyone has a "catch-all-the-crap" drawer in the kitchen.
 Take 2 minutes to sort and you’ll be good as new.
 Buy the large format wraps and bags from the teens that come to your door fundraising.
 Then augment with lunchskins re-usable snack bags and Abeego beeswax re-usable wrap for all your left overs.
-Stock up at trishmagwood.ca and turn your sea of elastic bands into an ever growing ball, good use of space, and a natural stress ball.
+Turn your sea of elastic bands into an ever growing ball, good use of space, and a natural stress ball.

 Pretty up sink side.
 It’s the most highly used (and seen) spot in your home, so keep it up to date, clean and with products and scents you love.
 Everyone sees it and smells it.